coderschool-ftw/news-app-googlenewsapp-team-4/README.md

 Describe any challenges encountered while building the app.

-**TIME SPENT**
+**TIME SPENT:**

-**MAIN CHALENGES:**
+**MAIN CHALLENGES:**
-* Using the Free version of newsapi.org, we ended up iterating through an array of api keys.
+* Using the Free version of newsapi.org, we almost ended up writing a function to interate over an array of api keys.
-* This is a project that was hard to split up different components to work independently.
+* This is a project that was hard to split up different components to work on independently.

-**Thang** - Handle/Catch error when fetching the request When trying to load the articles from 101 to 120 or more:
+**Thang** - Handle/Catch error when fetching the request

+When trying to load the articles from 101 to 120 or more:
 - The Console's Source Tab show a red cross next to the fetch function.
 - The Console show there is an error with fetch.